jonnlai/la-patata/README.md

    4. click **Save**.
 5. Open the **Code** tab and refresh your page after a couple of minutes.
 6. Under **Deployment**, select 'github-pages' and click the link under **Active Deployments**.

+## Credits

+### Content

+All the content was written by the developer.

+### Media

+#### Images

+* The Hero image and the images of tortilla and its ingredients were taken by the developer.
+* The menu background image: a photo by [Peter Gargiulo](https://unsplash.com/@grndezyns) on [Unsplash](https://unsplash.com/).
+* The visit us food truck image: a photo by [Kampus Production](https://www.pexels.com/@kampus/) on [Pexels](https://www.pexels.com/).
+* The illustration of the food truck was created by the developer's partner.

+#### Icons

+* All icons are from [Font Awesome](https://fontawesome.com/).

+### Code

+* The idea for the Navigation menu toggle using only HTML and CSS was taken from Code Institute's Love Running project.
+The HTML structure was taken from the project but it was styled differently by the developer to meet the needs of this project.
+* The resources of Part 1 of Code Institute's Diploma in Full Stack Software Development were regularly consulted for ideas.
+* [W3Schools](https://www.w3schools.com/), [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/en-US/) were consulted for ideas and to ensure understanding.

+### Commit messages

+* The developer was introduced to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) by her mentor Marcel Mulders.
+The use of Conventional Commits was implemented halfway through the project.